Revys17/proofbench/DEV_NOTES.md

 * The generator model budget was somewhat underspecified in the problem statement.
 I interpreted this as **the generator gets a fixed number of submissions per round and a fixed number of rounds per eval.** If instead there should be a token limit, we would have to implement this.
 * The eval results depend heavily on which models you choose to use as solvers, and the main `gap_score` result doesn't mean much when any of the solvers are generally stronger than the generator.
 The per-opponent results are more meaningful.
 Gap scores are also not directly comparable across generators if they face a different effective opponent pool.
 * I didn't have time to run a `--full-run` run - doing so would take on the order of 6 hours or so by my estimate.
 I ran several test runs with low budgets to iron things out and a few runs with larger budgets, but only using Opus & Sonnet 4.6 as generators/solvers, and sometimes Haiku 4.5 as a solver.
+* Runs are still pretty slow, as mentioned.

 ## Extensions